 This article is from the "Edifying the Body" section of the Church of God Big Sandy's website, churchofgodbigsandy.com.
-It was posted for the consecutive weekends of Oct.
-12 and 19, 2019.
-This article was previously posted on our website for the weekend of March 16, 2019.
+It was posted for the weekend of March 16, 2019.
 A version of the article was posted at jewishworldreview.com on March 6.